prog4biol/pfb2019/README.md

 print("Hello, PFB2018!")
 ```

-Now you can simply type the symbol for the current directory `.` follwed by a `/` and the name of the script to run it.
+Now you can simply type the symbol for the current directory `.` followed by a `/` and the name of the script to run it.
 Like this

 ```
 % ./hello.py